 Palau: In presidential elections, Surangel Whipps, Jr., wins 57.4% of the vote and Raynold Oilouch 42.6%.
 Turnout is 49.0%.

 Puerto Rico: In gubernatorial elections, Pedro Pierluisi (New Progressive Party) wins 32.9% of the vote, Carlos Delgado (Popular Democratic Party) 31.6%, Alexandra Lúgaro (Citizen Victory Movement) 14.2%, and Juan Dalmau (Puerto Rican Independence Party) 13.7%.
 Turnout is 52.8%.

 Seychelles: Most of the new cabinet is sworn in (Foreign Minister Sylvestre Radegonde, however, only on November 16).

-United States: In presidential elections, Joe Biden (Democrat) wins about 51% of the vote and 25 states and the District of Columbia, for 306 electoral votes (including 1 from Nebraska), while incumbent Donald Trump (Republican) wins about 47% of the vote and 25 states worth 232 electoral votes (including 1 from Maine); Jo Jorgensen (Libertarian) wins about 1% of the vote.
-As a result of elections to 35 of 100 seats in the Senate, Republicans will have 50 seats and Democrats 48, with 2 seats going to runoffs on January 5.
-In elections to the House of Representatives, Democrats win about 225 of 435 seats and Republicans about 210.
+United States: In presidential elections, Joe Biden (Democrat) wins 51.4% of the vote and 25 states and the District of Columbia, for 306 electoral votes (including 1 from Nebraska), while incumbent Donald Trump (Republican) wins 46.9% of the vote and 25 states worth 232 electoral votes (including 1 from Maine); Jo Jorgensen (Libertarian) wins 1.2% of the vote.
+Turnout is 66.8%.
+As a result of elections to 35 of 100 seats in the Senate, Republicans will have 50 seats and Democrats 48 (including 2 independents caucusing with them), with 2 seats going to runoffs on January 5.
+In elections to the House of Representatives, Democrats win 222 of 435 seats and Republicans 213.
 Results of gubernatorial elections: